 9. The Limits to Limited Editions

 Underneath the limited edition craze has risen a new way for manufacturers to reward specific retailers, early shipping.
 Illusione gave New Havana Cigars a large chunk of its IPCPR releases before anyone else, E.P.
 Carrillo shipped out Elencos Oscuro boxes to select retailers a few months before they formally release, Cigar King was given the La Aurora 107 Maduro before its 2012 launch and Nat Sherman and Casa de Montecristo were given the Liga Privada Ünico Serie L40 a few months before boxes shipped national.
 Those are just a few examples of what is becoming a growing trend in the industry, and one that makes a lot of sense.
-If there is one think I’m certain of for 2012, this exclusive launch status is going to become a rather common practice, making the 2012 list a lot more fun.
+If there is one thing I’m certain of for 2012, this exclusive launch status is going to become a rather common practice, making the 2012 list a lot more fun.

 10. The FDA